BurgosNY/commissioned/rt-apps-meteor/hhh/README.md

-Code listing for [tests4geeks.com](http://tests4geeks.com/blog) post.
+Code listing for a [tests4geeks.com](http://tests4geeks.com/blog) post.

 To run the sample, makes sure meteor is installed and do: